Bob Marley: 1979–1980: Later years

-In October 2015, Jamaican author Marlon James's novel, A Brief History of Seven Killings, a fictional account of the attempted assassination of Marley, won the 2015 Man Booker Prize at a ceremony in London.

-In February 2020, Get Up, Stand Up!
-The Bob Marley Musical was announced by writer Lee Hall and director Dominic Cooke, starring Arinzé Kene as Bob Marley.
-It was premiered at London's Lyric Theatre on 20 October 2021, after being postponed from its original February premiere due to the COVID-19 pandemic.

 Personal life

 Religion and beliefs

-Bob Marley was a member for some years of the Rastafari movement, whose culture was a key element in the development of reggae.
+Marley was a longtime member of the Rastafari movement, whose culture was a key element in the development of reggae.
 He became an ardent proponent of Rastafari, taking its music out of the socially deprived areas of Jamaica and onto the international music scene.
-As part of being a Rastafarian he felt that Haile Selassie of Ethiopia was an incarnation of God or "Jah".
-Archbishop Abuna Yesehaq baptised Marley into the Ethiopian Orthodox Church in the presence of his wife Rita Marley and their children, giving him the name Berhane Selassie, on 4 November 1980, shortly before his death.
+As part of being a Rastafarian, Marley felt that Haile Selassie I of Ethiopia was an incarnation of God or "Jah".
+However, later in life, he ended up converting to Ethiopian Orthodox Christianity and was baptised by Archbishop Abuna Yesehaq in the presence of his wife Rita Marley and their children, with the name of Berhane Selassie, on 4 November 1980, shortly before his death.

-As a Rastafarian Marley supported the legalisation of cannabis or "ganja", which Rastafarians believe is an aid to meditation.
+During the time that he was a Rastafarian, Marley supported the legalisation of cannabis or "ganja", which Rastafarians believe is an aid to meditation.
 Marley began to use cannabis when he converted to the Rastafari faith from Catholicism in 1966.
-He was arrested in 1968 after being caught with cannabis but continued to use marijuana in accordance with his religious beliefs.
-Of his marijuana usage, he said, "When you smoke herb, herb reveal yourself to you.
+Marley was arrested in 1968 after being caught with cannabis but continued to use marijuana in accordance with his religious beliefs.
+Of his marijuana usage, Marley said, "When you smoke herb, herb reveal yourself to you.
 All the wickedness you do, the herb reveal itself to yourself, your conscience, show up yourself clear, because herb make you meditate.
 Is only a natural t'ing and it grow like a tree."
 Marley saw marijuana usage as a vital factor in religious growth and connection with Jah, and as a way to philosophise and become wiser.

-Marley was a Pan-Africanist and believed in the unity of African people worldwide.
+Marley was a pan-Africanist and believed in the unity of African people worldwide.
 His beliefs were rooted in his Rastafari religious beliefs.
-He was substantially inspired by Marcus Garvey, and had anti-imperialist and pan-Africanist themes in many of his songs, such as "Zimbabwe", "Exodus", "Survival", "Blackman Redemption", and "Redemption Song".
-"Redemption Song" draws influence from a speech given by Marcus Garvey in Nova Scotia, 1937.
+Marley was substantially inspired by Marcus Garvey and had anti-imperialist and pan-Africanist themes in many of his songs, such as "Zimbabwe", "Exodus", "Survival", "Blackman Redemption", and "Redemption Song".
+The lattermost draws influence from a 1937 speech given by Marcus Garvey in Nova Scotia.
 Marley held that independence of African countries from European domination was a victory for all those in the African diaspora.
-In the song "Africa Unite", he sings of a desire for all peoples of the African diaspora to come together and fight against "Babylon"; similarly, in the song "Zimbabwe", he marks the liberation of the whole continent of Africa, and evokes calls for unity between all Africans, both within and outside Africa.
+In the song "Africa Unite", he sang of a desire for all peoples of the African diaspora to come together and fight against "Babylon"; similarly, in the song "Zimbabwe", Marley marked the liberation of the whole continent of Africa, and evoked calls for unity between all Africans, both within and outside Africa.